 To learn more about the ins and outs of custom roles and workflow, check out the following articles:

-- Learn about configuring roles and what each of the role capabilities provides.
+- Learn about configuring and assigning roles and what each of the role capabilities provides.

 - See how to set up workflow in your project.